gaultier/blog/an_optimization_and_debugging_story_sort.md

 ![CPU profile of the test suite](x_popx_profile.png)

-- The profile shows a few big clumps (in yellow) that are the function `findMigrations` whereas the rest of the profile is pretty uneventful.
+- The profile shows a few big clumps (in yellow) that are the function `NewMigrationBox` whereas the rest of the profile is pretty uneventful.
-- Pretty much all of the time (95%) in `findMigration` is spenting sorting.
+- Pretty much all of the time (95%) in `NewMigrationBox` is spenting sorting.
 Perhaps it could be fine, but still surprising and worth investigating.

 ## Get a precise timing

-The CPU profile unfortunately does not show how much time is spent exactly in `findMigrations`.
+The CPU profile unfortunately does not show how much time is spent exactly in `NewMigrationBox`.
 At this point, I also do not know how many SQL files are present.
 If there are indeed a bazillion SQL migrations, maybe it's expected that sorting them indeed takes the most time.

-Let's first find out with dtrace how long the function runs.
-We'd like to dynamically trace `findMigrations`, but the Go compiler actually inlined it.
-We can see it on the profile, it's mark `inl` for inline.
-The profiler is clever enough to inspect the debug information and reconstruct this information.
-But dtrace inserts tracing code at runtime at the entry of the function - if it does not exist it's not feasible.
-So we trace the next best thing which is the caller of `findMigrations`: `NewMigrationBox`.
+Let's find out with dtrace how long the function really runs.

-Let's first check it is visible to dtrace by listing (`-l`) all probes matching the pattern `*ory*` in the executable `code.test.before` (i.e. before the fix):
+We check if it is visible to dtrace by listing (`-l`) all probes matching the pattern `*ory*` in the executable `code.test.before` (i.e. before the fix):

 ```sh
 $ sudo dtrace -n 'pid$target:code.test.before:*ory*: ' -c ./code.test.before -l | grep NewMigrationBox